OutSystems/docs-odc/src/eap/architecture/networking.md

 ### CDN

-A globally distributed set of servers, CDN ensures a low network latency for routing requests.
+A globally distributed set of servers, Content Delivery Network (CDN) ensures a low network latency for routing requests.
 The CDN verifies the public key certificate attached to the request, `outsystems.dev` for the Platform and `outsystems.app` for the Runtime.

 #### WAF

-The WAF runs on the CDN and protects the Platform and the Runtime against common web exploits and bots.
+The Web Application Firewall (WAF) runs on the CDN and protects the Platform and the Runtime against common web exploits and bots.
 It has policies in place to protect against:

 * Known malicious accesses or patterns.
 * Denial-of-Service (DoS) and Distributed-Denial-of-Service (DDoS) attacks.